bingomanatee/forest/README.md

 ## `.value`

-THe value of a Leaf can be anything; however, in order not to make branching "wierd", the *form* of a leaf should not change(see below for details); you don't usually want to replace an object with an array, though there are ways that can be done. (see "any" below);
+THe value of a Leaf can be anything; however, in order not to make branching "problematic", the *form* of a leaf should not change(see below for details); you don't usually want to replace an object with an array, though there are ways that can be done. (see "any" below);